tutek1/DTLabs/02_Player/lab02.md

 > Always try to split up the code into **robust**, **logical**, and **reusable** functions.
 You will thank yourself later ;)

 #### The rotation angle
-Using linear algebra, we can calculate the angle that the player should be rotated by.
+Using linear algebra, we can calculate the angle by which the player should be rotated.
 We are interested in the `X` and `Z` direction of the player velocity.
 Place the following code snippet in the `_rotate_player()` function.

 ```GDScript
 var angle : float = atan2(velocity.x, velocity.z) - PI
 ```

 This gives us the degrees by which the player should be rotated.
-It might be clearer looking at the image below, where the value we are calculating is the `45°`.
+It might be clearer to look at the image below, where the value we are calculating is `45°`.
 ![](img/RotationAngle.png)

 #### The rotation axis
 Now we have the angle that the player needs to be rotated by.
 Where do we set it?
 Let's find it out experimentally.
 1. Go to the **3D scene view**
-2. Select the `Player` node in the **scene hierarchy** and look at the **inspector**
+2. Select the `Player` node in the **scene hierarchy** and look at the **Inspector**
 3. Try to rotate the player manually using the **Rotation** property, to find out which axis makes the player look left and right

 ![](img/PlayerRotation.png)